OlexiyOdarchuk/OlexiyOdarchuk/README.md

 - `asyncio` — understanding asynchronous programming in Python

 🔹 **Currently learning:**
-- `Rust` — exploring systems-level programming
+- `C++ (But only the level required for college)` - We learn this in college now

 🔹 **Next on the roadmap:**
-- `C++` - I know that in the future in college we will learn this language
-- `Java` - I know that in the future in college we will learn this language
+- `Java (But only the level required for college)` - I know that in the future in college we will learn this language
+- `Rust` - I want to rewrite my bot to Rust because it's currently putting a lot of strain on the hardware

 🔹 **Everyday tools:**
 - `Arch Linux` as my main development OS
-- `Git` and GitHub for version control
+- `VSCodium` Code editor
+- `Zed` Code editor

 ---